 Justifications

-Building a planned urban area requiresinvestment for infrastructure as well as control of private sector development.
+Building a planned urban area requires investment for infrastructure as well as control of private sector development.
 Without appropriate development control, any CC cannot construct a well organized urban area.
 Each of the targeted five (5) CCs has some kind of land use plans.
 All the buildings should observe national building codes.
 However, there are many instances of illegal land use and buildings not in compliance with code as well as squatters on public land.
 This guideline describes how to set up an appropriate institutional structure to control development and how to commence law enforcement against illegal actors.

 Relevant Issues of ICGIAP